codebar/tutorials/sql/lesson1/tutorial.md

 select * from table_name;
 ```

+> HINT: Jargon - we often refer to a statement that contains "select" as a "db query", or just a "query".

 When we search for data, the db does not make a guess about where to look.
 We have to tell the db the tables to search in.
 We replace "table_name" in "from table_name" by a specific table name.

  The * tells the db to return info on all fields.